NUPRAM/CoViD-Pol/README.md

 # CoViD-Pol
-Collections on Vaccination Discourse by Polititians
+Collections on Vaccination Discourse by Politicians

 ## Content